The Wicklow Way

-This edition is based on a research trip made in Spring 2008.
+This edition is based on a research trip made in Spring 2008, revised in 2011 and again in 2015.
 It has many route updates, extra photographs and it explains new options for accommodation.
 It contains all you need to plan and enjoy your holiday on the Wicklow Way:

-- the secret of how to book accommodation to avoid walking extra distances
+- the secrets of how to book accommodation to avoid walking extra distances

 - concise background on history, geology and wildlife

 - extended 6-page feature on the monastic city of Glendalough

 - planning information for travel by car, train, bus or plane